ALERA0/eteration-task/README.md

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### `npm test`
+### `npm run cypress`

-Launches the test runner in the interactive watch mode.\
+To test the project, first run the `npm run cypress` command.
+Then click on the component testing option in the cypress panel that follows.
+After initialization, you can choose the browser you want on the screen that appears.
+You can run the test by selecting the element you want from the list of tested elements in the opened browser.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the section about [running tests](https://docs.cypress.io/guides/overview/why-cypress#Running-tests) for more information.

 ### `npm run build`